Ed.D. in Reading and Language/Ed.S. in Reading and Language

 - Are endorsed as a reading teacher or want to pursue the requirements for this endorsement

 - Are interested in advanced clinical work

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-Since 1886, NLU has trained thousands of educators and continue to graduate the majority of Illinois’ Golden Apple Award winners-one of the most prestigious teacher honors in the state.
+Since 1886, NLU has trained thousands of educators and continues to graduate the majority of Illinois’ Golden Apple Award winners-one of the most prestigious teacher honors in the state.